 Since at least 2005, the Commission has authorized the large IOUs to use ratepayer funds to advocate for more stringent codes and standards as part of their energy efficiency portfolios.
 D.05-09-043 adopted energy savings goals for 2006-2008, including for savings attributable to codes and standards programs, stating "these activities have been an essential and valuable component of the energy efficiency portfolio in the past, and continue to be recognized as such in our updated policy rules.
-In fact, using ratepayer dollars to work towards adoption of higher appliance and building standards may be one of the most cost-effective ways to tap the savings potential for energy efficiency and procure least-cost energy resources on behalf of all ratepayers."8
+In fact, using ratepayer dollars to work towards adoption of higher appliance and building standards may be one of the most cost-effective ways to tap the savings potential for energy efficiency and procure least-cost energy resources on behalf of all ratepayers."8 In D.05-09-043, the Commission also found: "[t]he utilities propose substantial increases in statewide efforts to support more aggressive codes and standards in the future ....." (emphasis added)9

-D.07-10-032 reaffirmed the Commission's "2005 goal that the utility programs should include efforts to encourage the adoption of more stringent C&S."9
+D.07-10-032 reaffirmed the Commission's "2005 goal that the utility programs should include efforts to encourage the adoption of more stringent C&S."

 Beginning with the 2010-2012 portfolios, the Commission expanded the range of IOU codes and standards activities to include a Reach Codes subprogram.
-D.09-09-047 described reach code ordinances as "typically codes adopted by local governments and provide a means to test new codes as well as testing the efficacy of increasing the stringency of existing codes at a local level prior to disseminating the code on a statewide basis."10
+D.09-09-047 described reach code ordinances as "typically codes adopted by local governments and provide a means to test new codes as well as testing the efficacy of increasing the stringency of existing codes at a local level prior to disseminating the code on a statewide basis."

 In providing guidance for the 2013-2014 portfolios, the Commission repeated its intent for IOU codes and standards activities.
-D.12-05-015 states: "[t]he Commission has supported funding for the IOU codes and standards program to: (a) advance the adoption of more stringent code and standards through the codes and standards program advocacy work; (b) improve code compliance through the Extension of Advocacy and Compliance Enhancement Program; and (c) promote adoption of Reach Codes among local jurisdictions."11
+D.12-05-015 states: "[t]he Commission has supported funding for the IOU codes and standards program to: (a) advance the adoption of more stringent code and standards through the codes and standards program advocacy work; (b) improve code compliance through the Extension of Advocacy and Compliance Enhancement